lukasjaronis/Sprint-Challenge--Advanced-CSS/README.md

 1. What is the difference between an adaptive website and a fully responsive website?

+Adaptive is less flexibile because it adapts to the screens as much as its layouts are able to.
+If a company has data on customer average size, they can just make a layout for that specific size.
+Less work, perfect if the customer is within specified screen size.
+Not ideal however.
+Fully responsive websites work on all screen sizes because the layout adjusts to every size.

 2. Describe what it means to be mobile first vs desktop first.

+Mobile first is the technical approach to designing a responsive website starting with mobile (using min-width) instead of going from desktop to mobile.
+Depending on the website you're working on, you will probably know what device most of your customers will be on when visisting your website.

 3. What does `font-size: 62.5%` in the `html` tag do for us when using `rem` units?

+Majority, if not all of the browser default font size is 16px.
+62.5% of 16px is 10px.
+When we use REM, 1 rem = 10px.
+Easier to work with, no math involved for us, easy for responsive scaling.

 4. How would you describe preprocessing to someone new to CSS?

+Preprocessing allows you to nest, create mixins, functions, variables, and much more to make styling easier, more legible, and more organized.
+You won't have to touch a vanilla CSS file ever again, because most of your work will be in a preprocessor file which automatically compiles into your vanilla CSS file.
+It's very powerful.

 5. What is your favorite concept in preprocessing?
 What is the concept that gives you the most trouble?

+My favorite concept of preprocessing is the organization it gives, and creating 1 stop shop mixins for anything you want, which can be applied to multiple elements in a split second.

 You are expected to be able to answer all these questions.
 Your responses contribute to your Sprint Challenge grade.
 Skipping this section *will* prevent you from passing this challenge.